New cluster algebras from old: integrability beyond Zamolodchikov periodicity: Integrable deformations of the cluster map

-Before we look into the singularity structure, we write the iteration of the deformed map \eqref{map1} in the form of recurrence \beq \eeq where we introduced new variable $w_{n} = y_{1,n}+\beta$.
-Subtracting the first and second recurrences gives rise to the simplified version of iteration for $y_{2,n}$, and thus iterates of the map are given by the system of recurrences \beq \eeq If we look into the prime factorization of the orbit of \eqref{B32recs}, we observe the singularity patterns which are confined.
+The action of the deformed map $\hat{\varphi}_{2}$ given by \eqref{map2} is equivalent to iteration of the coupled pair of recurrences \beq \eeq where for convenience we made use of the same variable $w_{n} = y_{1,n}+\beta$ as in the previous discussion of the map $\hat{\varphi}_{1}$.
+Subtracting the first relation from the second gives rise to a simplified relation for $y_{2,n+1}$, and thus iterates of the map are generated by the system of four relations \beq \eeq where, in contrast to \eqref{B31recs2}, there is a different definition for the quantity $v_n = y_{1,n}+\be^2$.
+By looking into the prime factorization of some orbits of \eqref{B32recs} defined over $\Q$, we observe the following confined singularity patterns: